webdriverio/webdriverio/CONTRIBUTING.md

 $ npm run generate:typings
 ```

-This will run the scripts in the directory shown above and generate the typings various packages located in `/packages/*`.
+This will run the scripts in the directory shown above and generate the typings for various packages located in `/packages/*`.
 Whenever you change the types in these packages, make sure you re-generate the types with the command shown above.
-In order to ensure that packages where type definitions have changed are released we keep the generated type definition in source control.
+In order to ensure that packages where type definitions have changed are released, we keep the generated type definitions in source control.

 ### Adding Types for WebdriverIO

-If you add a new command or extend an existing with a special option, follow this guide to ensure that types are generated properly.
-As mentioned above every WebdriverIO command contains a comment section that is used to generate the documentation and type definition.
-For example the `newWindow` command:
+If you add a new command or extend an existing one with a special option, follow this guide to ensure that types are generated properly.
+As mentioned above, every WebdriverIO command contains a comment section that is used to generate documentation and type definitions.
+For example, let's have a look at the `newWindow` command:

 ```js
 /**